Lovely-Sim-Racing/lovely-dashboard/README.md

 > ### If you like this dashboard, please consider subscribing to my Youtube channel [Lovely Sim Racing](http://j76.me/LSR), where I stream as often as I can.
 You'll even see this Dashboard in action too.

 ## Download & Install
 You can download this dashboard from **GitHub** or **Race Department**.
 Make sure you've got the fonts installed, otherwise the dashboard will look like crap sitting in front of your eyes.
-When the fonts are ready, just double click on the dashboard file.
-If you've used SimHub before, it should work out of the box with ACC.
+When the fonts are installed, just **double click on the dashboard file**.
+I've also included a 16 LED profile should you need one.

 * [Download from GitHub]()
 * [Download from Race Department]()

 ## Compatibility
+This is an ongoing project, so I will add more Screen Sizes and Sims as time progresses, but these are the ones I use so it's where I started.

 ### Screen Size
 * 5" 850x480

-### Game
+### Sims
 * Assetto Corsa Competizione

 🧬 [Detialed Compatibility List](compatibility.md)